-FEG considers that the basis of calculation for the number of shares issued to Allure for the Awaroa Forest is an appropriate objective mechanism for calculating the initial values for all 3 forests within Wairarapa Group Forest Investment.
+FEG considers that the basis of calculation for the number of shares issued to each Foundation Investor is an appropriate objective mechanism for calculating the initial values for all 4 forests within Ngatawhai Group Forest Investment.

-The purchase price of the Land and replanted trees for the 3 forest properties is primarily based on the following objective formula.
+The purchase price of the Land and replanted Trees for the 4 forest properties is primarily based on the following objective formula.

 - 1. Land as valued by a Registered Valuer; plus - 2.
-Premium of an additional 10% to 15% of the land valuation paid to the initial vendor that FEG purchased the Land from, based on assessed quality from the Managers knowledge of the first rotation; plus - 3.
-The actual cost of the investment in the second rotation Treecrop to date, plus 3% interest compounded per annum on this Investment; plus - 4.
-Holding costs for Rangiora which had larger areas planted earlier.
+Premium of an additional \$30,000 paid for the Land sold to the LP by the Ngatawhai Forestry Partnership in recognition of the anchor status of this forest land to the synergies of the Investment. - 3.
+The actual cost of the investment in the second rotation Trees (past or future), plus 3% interest compounded per annum on this Investment.
+In addition, Ngatawhai Forestry Partnership received an additional \$40,000 in respect of the older second rotation trees planted from 1998 to 2005.

-The above mechanism is considered the most appropriate way to determine the value of the three forests.
-In all instances, the land had independent valuations carried out, and these valuations have been updated in August 2018.
-Each Registered Valuer has consented to their valuations being referred to in this PDS and included on the Offer Register.
-The land valuations for Korori and Awaroa Forests remained the same and Rangiora Forest increased from \$1,168,000 to \$1,328,000 from those used on 16 May 2018.
+The above mechanism is considered by the Manager to be the most appropriate way to determine the value of the four forests.
+In all instances, the land had independent valuations carried out, and these valuations were updated by the Registered Valuer in August 2019.
+The Registered Valuer has consented to their valuation being referred to in this PDS and included on the Offer Register.

-Korori Property
+Ngatawhai Property